alexkwolfe/spark/README.markdown

 ## Logging

-Spark exposes `process.sparkEnv.log` to each server worker process.
+Spark exposes 'process.sparkEnv.log' to each server worker process.
 This logger writes to the file specified in the `--logfile` option, which defaults to `./logs/{env.name}.log`.
+Log file rotation is up to you.

+### Log levels
-You can use the `info`, `debug`, and `error` functions to write to the configured file.
+You can use the `log.debug`, `log.info`, and `log.error` functions to write to the configured file.
+Use the `--loglevel` option to control the verbosity of your application's log output.
+For example, setting `--loglevel info` will log 'info', and 'error' log messages, but not 'debug' messages.
+The log level uses sensible defaults based on `--env`.
-All `debug` log statements are ignored unless the `--verbose` option was provided.

-The spark process itself uses the standard error output, not the configured log file.
-So you'll need to redirect that output into a file yourself, if you want to see what Spark is up to.
+### Sending an Error to the logger

+Logging an `Error` object will automatically log it as an 'error' and will include the stack trace.

+### Writing to output

+When you use the `--verbose` option, the Spark process itself will write to STDERR, and will also direct your apps log statements to STDOUT (while adhering to the configured log level).

+### Customizing log statement format

+To customize the date format that the logger uses, replace the `log.formatDate(date)` function.
+It takes a single `Date` parameter and returns a `String`.

+To customize the format of the log statement, replace the `log.format(date, level, msg)` function with your own function that returns a `String`.

 ## MIT License